Rajesh-kumar10/Dugout/README.md

-This is Rajesh interested to do some programming.
+This is Rajesh interested to do become a front-end-developer.